gautamkrishnar/socli/README.md

 3. Switch to the directory: `cd socli`
 4. Create your new branch: `git checkout -b feature name`
 5. Make necessary changes to the source code
-6. Add changes to git index by using `git add --all`
+6. Add changes to git index by using `git add --all .`
 7. Commit your changes: `git commit -am 'Added new feature'`
 8. Push to the branch: `git push origin feature name`
 9. Submit a [new pull request](https://github.com/gautamkrishnar/socli/pull/new) :smile: